Hope Edelman: Professional career

-Edelman has been teaching nonfiction writing for more than twenty years, most recently as an associate faculty member at Antioch University-LA.
-She has also taught at the Iowa Summer Writing Festival, the Provincetown Fine Arts Work Center, the University of North Carolina at Wilmington, Ohio State University, the University of Iowa, UCLA Extension, as well as at Hedgebrook writing retreats in Whidbey Island, Washington, and Tuscany, Italy.
+Edelman has been teaching nonfiction writing for more than twenty years, most recently as an associate faculty member at Antioch University in Los Angeles.
+She has also taught at the Iowa Summer Writing Festival, the Provincetown Fine Arts Work Center, the University of North Carolina Wilmington, Ohio State University, University of Iowa, UCLA Extension, as well as at Hedgebrook writing retreats on Whidbey Island, Washington, and Tuscany, Italy.